PushkarSharmaGit/zepto-inventory-sql-analysis/README.md

 GROUP BY category
 ORDER BY product_count DESC;
 ```
+**Objective**
-**Objective:** Identify which categories contain the highest number of products.
+- Identify which categories contain the highest number of items

 ---